 In February 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965) Employee Benefit Plan Master Trust Reporting.
-This update clarifies presentation requirements and provides more detailed disclosures for a plan's interest in a master trust.
-The ASU is effective for fiscal years beginning after December 15, 2018.
-The Plan is currently evaluating the impact the adoption of this guidance will have on the financial statements and related disclosures.
+This update requires the Plan's interest in the Master Trust, and any change in that interest, to be presented in separate line items in the statement of net assets available for benefits and in the statement of changes in net assets available for benefits, respectively.
+This update also requires the Plan to disclose the dollar amount of its investments measured at fair value by general type of investment and the investments and other assets and liabilities of the Master Trust, as well as the dollar amount of its interest in these balances.
+The ASU is effective for fiscal years beginning after December 15, 2018, and the updates in this ASU would need to be applied on a retrospective basis.
+The adoption of this standard is not expected to have a material impact on the Plan's financial statements or related disclosures.